khanson679/kilobyteofhelium.net/posts/2022/linux-adventures.md

 When there was a problem, it was very easy to ask Google what package I needed to install, or what setting to change.

 My understanding is that by this point there were two big issues holding Linux back: (1) hardware compatibility and (2) inability to run most games and commercial software.
-My work computer was a generic Dell desktop; if you had a laptop and the WiFi didn't work, then you'd be pretty much out of luck.
+My work computer was a generic Dell desktop; if you had a laptop and the WiFi didn't work then you were pretty much out of luck.
 Likewise, I had no need for any specific proprietary software at work.
 Both of these issues have diminished considerably in the years since then, but I think they are still the two major sticking points.

 I continued to use Windows on my personal computer mostly for software reasons, but I installed [Linux Mint](https://en.wikipedia.org/wiki/Linux_Mint) in a dual-boot configuration for programming.
 Linux provides a way better programming environment than Windows, especially for beginners.
-Make a little Python program, type "python3 name-of-program.py", and you're on your way.
+Make a little Python program, type "python name-of-program.py", and you're on your way.
-Only in the last few years with the advent of [WSL 2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), which is basically glorified virtual machine, has the gap narrowed at all.
+Only in the last few years has the gap narrowed at all, thanks in part to [WSL 2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), which is basically a glorified virtual machine.
 In any case, by this point I more or less knew that I'd be able to switch to Linux full time should I feel inclined.